 What are My Risks?

-No surgical procedure is entirely risk-free.
+No surgical procedure is entirely risk-.
 The threat of complications due to anesthesia or infection is always present.
 The most important step in reducing your risk of complications is to trust only a board-certified cosmetic surgeon to perform your procedure.
 Pre-existing medical conditions such as diabetes, or heart, liver or lung disease increase your risk of complications.

 Some risks you may encounter include: